backdrop-contrib/tfa_basic/README.md

  * tfa_basic_secret_key
  Secret key to to use as encryption key for TOTP seed encryption.
-Should be set in settings.php and not in the Drupal database.
+Should be set in settings.php and not in the Backdrop database.

  * tfa_basic_time_skew
  Number of 30 second chunks to allow TOTP keys between.